dagger/dagger/docs/current/faq.md

     - Python: [https://github.com/platformdirs/platformdirs](https://github.com/platformdirs/platformdirs)
   :::

+### I am stuck.
+How can I get help?

+Join us on [Discord](https://discord.com/invite/dagger-io), and ask your question in our [help forum](https://discord.com/channels/707636530424053791/1030538312508776540).
+Our team will be happy to help you there!

+## Dagger SDKs

+### What language SDKs are available for Dagger?

+We currently offer technical previews of a [Go SDK](/sdk/go), a [Node.js SDK](/sdk/nodejs) and a [Python SDK](/sdk/python).
+Waiting for your favorite language to be supported?
+[Let us know which one](https://airtable.com/shrzABOn1wCk5yBF4), and we'll notify you when it's ready.

 ### How do I log in to a container registry using a Dagger SDK?

 There are two options available:

 1. Use the [`Container.withRegistryAuth()`](https://docs.dagger.io/api/reference/#Container-withRegistryAuth) GraphQL API method.
 A native equivalent of this method is available in each Dagger SDK ([example](./guides/723462-use-secrets.md#use-secrets-with-dagger-sdk-methods)).
 1. Dagger SDKs can use your existing Docker credentials without requiring separate authentication.
 Simply execute `docker login` against your container registry on the host where your Dagger pipelines are running.

+## Dagger API

 ### What API query language does Dagger use?